Cool things

 Coding

-For coding, I primarily use VS Code - It is a comprehensive environment for writing and editing code.
+For coding, I use VS Code - It is a comprehensive environment for writing and editing code.
 It contains many powerful tools, such as debugging, synchronising with Git, and even AI code checking!
 It takes a little bit of getting used to, but it is worth the investment.

 A useful tool for converting Microsoft Word-written pieces into markdown (including links and heading formatting etc.) - Paste to Markdown